amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 I prefer to stay away from _Classes_ and mutable _state_.
 There is no _state_ to share between function calls so having an object with function properties will suffice.

-Choose the style that suits you in which you feel more comfortable writing the tests.
-As long as they read nicely the investment will be worth it.
+Choose the style that suits you (and your team) best.
+Create objects, create [custom matchers](https://playwrightsolutions.com/creating-custom-expects-in-playwright-how-to-write-your-own-assertions/) to simplify assertions, be descriptive.
+As long as the tests read nicely the investment will be worth it.

 ### What about unit testing?